David Brazel, 2015 Teachers Excellence Recipient

-Personal Data and Application Form: *coming soon*
+Personal Data and Application Form

-AWARD APPLICATION LINK: HERE
+AWARD APPLICATION FORM: HERE

 “Bruce Leadbeatter Woodworking Award” for Teachers

 Our students receive recognition for the work they do working with timber through the InTech and Shape displays, and the Wood Show Challenge.
 We would like to recognise the knowledge and skills our members display through the completion of your own timber based projects.
-This year the ITE is introducing the “Bruce Leadbeatter Woodworking Award” for members to recognise your mastery over timber as a material used in project construction.
+This year the iTE is introducing the “Bruce Leadbeatter Woodworking Award” for members to recognise your mastery over timber as a material used in project construction.
 The project can be something that is made as a demonstration piece with a class or something you have made for your own professional development.
 To be eligible for entry you must:

-be a current financial member of the ITE at the time of entry submission and announcement;
+be a current financial member of the iTE at the time of entry submission and announcement;

 have used timber as the major material in the construction of the project;